SamuelBMartins/Deflate/README.md

 # Setup

-run on the root of the project the following command:
+Run on the root of the project the following command:

 ```sh
 $ make
 ```
-it will generate an executable named `deflate`
+It will generate an executable named `deflate`

 # Usage

-compress:
+How to compress:
 ```sh
 $ ./deflate -c <nameFileInput.ext> <nameFileOutput.ext>
 ```

-decompress:
+How to decompress:
 ```sh
 $ ./deflate -d <nameFileInput.ext> <nameFileOutput.ext>
 ```